How to Get Your Furnace Ready for Winter

 Test the Thermostat

-Switch your thermostat over from cooling to heat and give it a few minutes to test your unit’s heating function.
+Switch your thermostat over from cooling to heat and give it a few minutes to test your unit’s furnace function.
 If you don’t hear or feel the heat kick on, you can remove the front panel on the thermostat and make sure all the wire connections are in good shape.

 If you don’t feel comfortable removing the cap or you’re still not getting heat despite all connections seeming to be in good shape, it might be time to have a professional inspect it and troubleshoot the problem.